Skip to content

 Management

-There is no specific drug treatment for yellow fever.
+There is no specific antiviral drug treatment for yellow fever.
 Management is mainly for symptomatic relief.
+For severe forms of infection, hospitalization and treatment for dehydration, liver and kidney failure, and fever will improve the outcomes.
 Associated bacterial infections can be treated with antibiotics.
-For severe forms of infection, supportive care may include intravenous fluid replacement, dialysis and blood transfusion.

 Patients carrying the virus should be isolated to prevent mosquito bites that may spread the disease to others.